Fine Furniture & carving

-My furniture is hand made in rural Virginia.
+My furniture is hand made in Camden, Maine

 I grew up on a tree farm in Chester County, PA and served an apprenticeship in the shop of E. Townsend Moore in Darling, PA (near Media, PA).
 Moore was a curator at the 'Historic Wintertur Estate and Museum' outside Wilmington, Delaware.
 He was part of a two centuries long legacy of Chester County fine furniture makers.
 Chester County furniture developed a unique style that stemmed largely from the 17th century Welsh, English Quakers, and Dutch settlers.
 Certain unique design features include use of line-and-berry holly inlay, paneled chests, and regional William & Mary period detail.
 Except for painted pine pieces, Federal inlay, and my windsor chairs, I exclusively use the abundant traditional local hardwoods: cherry, maple, and walnut.
 The Philadelphia makers, a three hour ride by horse to the East, were producing some of the finest furniture in the colonies.
 That style has been another strong influence on my work, especially with highly carved rococo pieces.